styfle/awesome-desktop-js/README.md

 * [Electrino](https://github.com/pojala/electrino) - a desktop runtime for apps built on web technologies, using the system's own web browser engine (Mac OS only)
 * [Quark](https://github.com/jscherer92/Quark) - a desktop runtime for apps built on web technologies, using the system's own web browser engine (Windows only)
 * [vuido](https://github.com/mimecorg/vuido) - Native desktop applications using Vue.js.
+* [Quark Shell](https://github.com/HackPlan/quark-shell-mac) - create a desktop app with WebKit on MacOS

 ## UI Frameworks